You can also read our other Mortgage Banking Firms rankings.

 Commercial lending activity thoroughly recovered in 2021.
 Total originations in the third quarter registered a 119 percent uptick compared to the same time the year before, a Mortgage Bankers Association report shows.
 This isn’t unexpected, given large upswings in deal velocity across nearly all commercial real estate sectors.
 CommercialEdge data shows that, between January and November 2021, office and industrial investment transactions increased by a respective 31 percent and 46.3 percent compared to the year before.

-CBRE lands the highest spot in this year’s Top 20 Commercial Mortgage Banking and Brokerage Firms ranking, with $67.9 billion in loan originations for the 12-month period ending this past September.
-The brokerage’s lending activity—the highest in terms of volume on our list—increased by 68.1 percent compared to the same time the year before.
+CBRE landed the top spot in this year’s Top 20 Commercial Mortgage Banking and Brokerage Firms ranking, based on a combination of factors that included more than $78 billion in loan originations from October 2021 through September 2022, the highest in terms of volume, and 16 percent growth compared to the same time frame last year.

 Nearly all participating lenders indicated double-digit origination growth between the two 12-month periods, averaging 42.4 percent across all respondents.
 The firm with the highest overall increase was Greysteel, which reported a massive, 192-percent jump in lending volume.
 The outlook for the coming year appears overwhelmingly positive, with nearly 95 percent of respondents indicating growth in originations.